 We understand how difficult a decision to re-home your parrot can be.
 Situations in our lives can change whether we are prepared for them or not.
 Sometimes we find that we can no longer care for our pets the way we would like to.
-With the changes in our economy some of us find we can no longer afford their care, or have less time to spend interacting with them due to work commitments.
+With the changes in our economy, some of us find we can no longer afford their care or have less time to spend interacting with them due to work commitments.

 Please think before you put an advert out to sell your bird!

 Who will it be going to??
 Buyers of birds may come across as very caring and loving, but do you really know where they will end up?
-You may feel that putting an advert out for a “cheap” bird will find your beloved family pet a nice quick home but is this best in the long run? will they be going to a breeder, or going into an aviary, or be sold on again and again?
+You may feel that putting an advert out for a “cheap” bird will find your beloved family pet a nice quick home, but is this best in the long run?
+Will they be going to a breeder, or going into an aviary, or be sold on again and again?

-Birdline UK Parrot Rescue Can Help!
+Birdline UK Parrot Rescue can help!

-Although Birdline do not buy or sell birds, we do have a continuously growing base of members who can offer a caring and loving home for your bird.
+We have a continuously growing base of members who can offer a caring and loving home for your bird.
 All our foster carers are extensively vetted and are subject to home checks and ongoing assessments.
 Our network of experienced Area Co-ordinators will be happy to help and advise you on re-homing your bird.

 Once you have signed the bird over to Birdline it will be taken to a Safe House where we can further assess its needs and habits.
 The Safe House phase is a very important step to enable us to better understand your bird, and what the ideal future forever home would be.
 Many birds will behave differently in an unfamiliar environment and the Safe House allows us to monitor its behaviour before we start looking for a foster home.

-Once the Safe House is happy that the bird is ready to be re-homed, an assessment report is sent to the ACO Manager for consideration.
+Once the Safehouse is happy that the bird is ready to be re-homed, an assessment report is sent to the ACO Manager for consideration.
 If the ACO Manager is happy that the bird is ready, the bird is put onto our Re-homing List.

 The Re-homing Team will then take over and start assessing the applications for the bird.
-They will take into account all applications and arrange to speak to the applicants one by one.
+They will consider all applications and arrange to speak to the applicants one by one.
 This will allow them to narrow down the candidates to the most suitable homes.
 The final applicants will then have to undergo a Home Check.
 This is where an ACO will visit the applicant’s home and discuss their situation and experience.
 Their home will be checked for safety and their knowledge of the bird’s species verified.
 The ACO will then write a report to the ACO Manager and report their findings.